2001: A Space Odyssey: Science fiction writers

-The film won the Hugo Award for best dramatic presentation, as voted by science fiction fans and published science-fiction writers.
-Ray Bradbury praised the film's photography, but disliked the banality of most of the dialogue, and believed that the audience does not care when Poole dies.
+The film won the Hugo Award for Best Dramatic Presentation, as voted by science fiction fans and published science-fiction writers.
+Ray Bradbury praised the film's photography but disliked the banality of most of the dialogue and believed that the audience does not care when Poole dies.
 Both he and Lester del Rey disliked the film's feeling of sterility and blandness in the human encounters amidst the technological wonders, while both praised the pictorial element of the film.
-Reporting that "half the audience had left by intermission", Del Rey described the film as dull, confusing, and boring ("the first of the New Wave-Thing movies, with the usual empty symbols"), predicting "[i]t will probably be a box-office disaster, too, and thus set major science-fiction movie making back another ten years".
+Reporting that "half the audience had left by intermission", del Rey described the film as dull, confusing, and boring ("the first of the New Wave-Thing movies, with the usual empty symbols"), predicting "[i]t will probably be a box-office disaster, too, and thus set major science-fiction movie making back another ten years".

 Samuel R. Delany was impressed by how the film undercuts the audience's normal sense of space and orientation in several ways.
 Like Bradbury, Delany noticed the banality of the dialogue (he stated that characters say nothing meaningful), but regarded this as a dramatic strength, a prelude to the rebirth at the conclusion of the film.

 Without analysing the film in detail, Isaac Asimov spoke well of it in his autobiography and other essays.
 James P. Hogan liked the film but complained that the ending did not make any sense to him, leading to a bet about whether he could write something better: "I stole Arthur's plot idea shamelessly and produced Inherit the Stars."

 Awards and honours

 In 1969, a United States Department of State committee chose 2001 as the American entry at the 6th Moscow International Film Festival.

-2001 was ranked 15th on the American Film Institute's 2007 100 Years ...
-100 Movies (22 in 1998), was no. 40 on its 100 Years, 100 Thrills, was included on its 100 Years, 100 Quotes (no. 78 "Open the pod bay doors, HAL."), and HAL 9000 was the no. 13 villain in 100 Years...
-100 Heroes and Villains.
-The film was also no. 47 on AFI's 100 Years ...
-100 Cheers and the no. 1 science fiction film on AFI's 10 Top 10.
+2001 is ranked 15th on the American Film Institute's 100 Years...
+100 Movies list from 2007 (up from #22 on AFI's original list from 1998), was no. 40 on its 100 Years...
+100 Thrills, was included on its 100 Years...
+100 Quotes (no. 78 "Open the pod bay doors, HAL."), and HAL 9000 was selected as the 13th greatest villain on AFI's 100 Years...
+100 Heroes and Villains list.
+The film was voted the 47th most inspiring film on the 100 Years...
+100 Cheers list and the no. 1 science fiction film on AFI's 10 Top 10.